poeticAndroid/pretty-gd-js/README.md

 ## Release Notes

+### 1.18.1

+ - Another bugfix of handling of multiline strings. 🤞

 ### 1.18.0

  - Making sure that lines ending with a `:` is followed by a properly indented line.